 Actually, even though they are what we would call beer gardens they are actually technically referred to as beer cellars locally because their location is on top of a cellar.

 The first is the Wilde Rose Keller or the Wild Rose Beer Garden.
 This was our guide’s favorite as it had a wonderful location on the hill with a pretty rose garden surrounding it.
 If you find yourself hungry you can get some beer snacks or food as well.

 The next is Spezial-Keller or the Special Beer Garden.
 This is another fantastic location on top of a hill overlooking the city of Bamberg, Germany.
 This is a great place to sit back and relax while enjoying a local beer.
-There are also rave reviews of their food here as well.

 Visit the Franconian Brewery Museum